-Each geographic division selects a specified number of people, perhaps ten or so, from among its membership and offers their service resumes to the World Pool for a conference cycle.
-This pool then becomes the group of trusted servants available for selection to the World Board as well as various ad hoc committees or focus groups.
-Each year the World Board will notify the Geographic Divisions of what particular skills or background is currently needed, and the Geographic Divisions will attempt to send the most appropriate candidates.
+Each geographic entity selects a specified number of people, perhaps ten or so, from among its membership and places their service resumes into the World Pool for a conference cycle.
+This pool then becomes the group of trusted servants available for selection to the World Board as well as various committees or focus groups.
+Each year the World Board will notify the Geographic Entities of what particular skills or background is currently needed, and the Geographic Entities will attempt to send the most appropriate candidates.